Alcohol Rehab in Hartford County, CT

 Services offered:

-• Regular outpatient alcohol treatment, hospital inpatient alcohol detox and outpatient rehabilitation
+• Hospital inpatient alcohol treatment, hospital inpatient alcohol detoxification and regular outpatient alcohol treatment

 • Co-occurring mental health / alcohol addiction treatment